microsoft/ApplicationInsights-node.js/README.md

 ---

-## Osvaldo's feedback (TODO: remove before final commit)
-* DataTypes -> enum, not string?
-* Dependency ID and request ID?
-* EnvelopeFactory: line 34 - enumerating all types?
-* [DONE] Moving telemetry classes into their own folder
-* What's your opinion on simply overriding trackRequest here to overload?
-If input is not of type NodeHttpRequestTelemetry call into the base class.
-This allows trackRequest to be used for both manual and the preferred one of the two node shortcut methods.
-Same question for the dependency shortcut as well
-* getClient - rename

 This project has adopted the [Microsoft Open Source Code of Conduct][].
 For more information see the [Code of Conduct FAQ][] or contact [opencode@microsoft.com][] with any additional questions or comments.